 The personality characteristics of Type A individuals could include:

 - A constant striving for success

 - High levels of stress and anxiety

-Type B individuals, on the other hand, are generally more relaxed and easy-going.
-They are content to take their time and enjoy the journey rather than constantly striving for success.
-They are not as driven as Type A individuals and are less likely to experience high levels of stress and anxiety.
+Type B individuals are often called "relaxed" and "easy-going."
+They may be content in taking their time and enjoying life rather than striving for success.
+According to this personality theory, they are not as driven as Type A individuals and may be less likely to experience chronic stress.

-Some of the key characteristics of Type B personalities might include:
+The personality characteristics of Type B individuals could include:

-- Less likely to experience stress and anxiety
+- Less likelihood of experiencing stress or anxiety

 - A more relaxed approach to success

-While some common traits are associated with Type A and Type B personalities, there are also some key differences between these two personality types.
+While some common traits may be associated with Type A and Type B personalities, there are differences between these two personality types, including the following.

 How To Cope With Type A Personality Traits